Jordan Claire Robbins

 Jordan Claire Robbins (born January 24, 1990) is a Bermudian-Canadian actress and model.
 Robbins is best known for her role as Grace in The Umbrella Academy television series.

-Robbins was born and raised in Bermuda.
-After graduating high school in 2008, she moved to Toronto to double major in drama and psychology at the University of Toronto.
+Acting

 She began modeling and soon fell into acting while in Canada.
 She made her acting debut guest starring in the television series Man Seeking Woman, and thereafter had a recurring role in the series 12 Monkeys (both 2015).
 She continued appearing in various television series, including Supernatural.
 She had her breakthrough portraying Grace Hargreeves, a robot, in the Netflix series The Umbrella Academy (2019–2024), which has brought her widespread recognition.